About the UPMC Department of Pathology

 - Provide consultation to other physicians

-The UPMC Department of Pathology is comprised of two primary divisions:
+The UPMC Department of Pathology is comprised of three primary divisions:

 Each section focuses on a specific set of tissue abnormalities or tests.